dthaler/iftype-reg/draft-thaler-iftype-reg.md

 4. Once the Designated Expert approves registration, IANA updates {{ifType}},
    {{IANAifType-MIB}}, and {{iana-if-type}} to show the registration.
-   When adding values to the ianaiftype-mib, IANA should verify that the updated MIB module is syntactically correct before publishing the update.
+   When adding values to the IANAifType-MIB, IANA should verify that the updated MIB module is syntactically correct before publishing the update.
 There are various existing tools or web sites that can be used to do this verification.